-Codewind for VS Code enables you to develop and debug your containerized projects from within VS Code (debug is only supported for Microprofile/Java EE, Spring, and Node.js projects).
+Codewind for VS Code enables you to develop your containerized projects from within VS Code.

 - Install VS Code version 1.28 or later.

 - Install Codewind from the VS Code Marketplace, or by searching for Codewind in the VS Code Extensions view.